I wish you a warm welcome to the Respiratory Training programme in Thames Valley.

 The trainees can commute to all the sites from a central location, usually around Oxford, and site accommodation is also available.

-Academic fellows and academic lecturers are encouraged in our deanery, and most trainees undertake higher degrees in research.
+Academic fellows and academic lecturers are encouraged in our deanery, and many trainees undertake higher degrees in research.
 We have a number of less than full time trainees and job shares are usually arranged to accommodate this.
-We also have dual trainees in ICM and respiratory medicine.
+We also have triple trainees in ICM, Respiratory Medicine and Internal Medicine.

-We have 100% success rate at the speciality exam – SCE in respiratory.
-The regional teaching programme runs 1 day a month, and trainees are actively involved presenting some of the sessions.
+Our regional teaching programme runs 1 day a month, and trainees are actively involved presenting some of the sessions.
 It has received excellent feedback in recent GMC surveys, and in local feedback.
-We have a trainee meetings, and trainee representatives sit on the Speciality Training Committee.
+We have trainee meetings, and trainee representatives sit on the Speciality Training Committee.